[?] Subscribe To This Site

 I started making better eating choices a little bit at a time to improve my health, and lose a few pounds so I could look myself in the mirror again.

--I cut my meat portion size way down, but not all at once.
+I cut my meat portion size way down, but not all at once.

--I started having a little more vegetables and whole grain bread at first, then I upped the amounts of them, as the weeks passed.
+I started having a little more vegetables and whole grain bread at first, then I upped the amounts of them, as the weeks passed.
 (The high fiber helps to fill you up, and keep you that way)

+Your meat portion should be about the size of a deck of cards.
 In the past I'd eat enough to have a few card games going at the same time!

 -I used to drink a couple of cokes a day, along with coffee, until I found out that drinking 2 sodas every day for a year can put an extra 30 pounds or more on your waistline every year!
 (In my case on my butt)

-I even felt good enough to start-up at the gym again!
 The benefits of exercise and healthy eating plans really do go hand in hand.

 _______________